Dr Elizabeth Hale

 "Childhood and the Environment in The Little Prince."
 (Co-authored with Michael Fox.)
 Dalhousie Review, 93 (2013): 289-303.

 “Disability and the Individual Talent: Adolescent Girlhood in The Pillars of the House and What Katy Did “ in Charlotte Yonge: Rereading Domestic Religious Fiction.
 Ed.
 Tamara Wagner.
 Routledge, 2012.

 “Truth and Claw: The Beastly Children and Childlike Beasts of Saki, Beatrix Potter, and Kenneth Grahame.”
 Worlds Enough and Time: Childhood in Edwardian Fiction.
 Eds.
 Adrienne E. Gavin and Andrew F. Humphries.
 Palgrave Macmillan December 2008.
 191-207.
-This book won the Children’s Literature Association of America prize for an edited book in 2010.

 "James Bond and the Art of Eating Eggs" Gastronomica: The Journal of Food and Culture.
 December 2012.